TPO Search

 How do I check for TPOs near East Liss?

 Enter your postcode in our search tool to see TPOs near East Liss plotted on an interactive map.
-East Liss falls within South Downs National Park Authority and East Hampshire District Council, which has data in our dataset.
+East Liss falls within East Hampshire District Council and South Downs National Park Authority, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers East Liss?

-East Liss falls within South Downs National Park Authority and East Hampshire District Council.
+East Liss falls within East Hampshire District Council and South Downs National Park Authority.
 These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.

 What happens if I do work on a TPO tree near East Liss?